 - Think about your schedule during the school year.
 Do you play a spring sport and are always busier during that time of year?
 Are you involved in clubs that require more of a time commitment during certain times of the year?
 Will you have SOL tests, AP exams, and finals during the spring that will need a lot of time and attention?
 You should be prepared to dedicate about 4-5 hours per week to prep so it’s important to think about your schedule before junior year begins and decide when that is the most feasible.

 - What is your goal score?
 Are you trying to get into the top score ranges?
-Is your goal to increase 400 points?
+Is your goal to increase 300 points?
 If so, that will take a lot of work.
-Keep in mind that the SAT and ACT are not tests that you can cram for.
+Keep in mind that the SAT and ACT are not tests for which you can cram.
 The more you want to increase the score, the earlier you should start practicing.
-Think about your goals early to avoid unnecessary stress during fall of your senior year.
+Think about your goals early to avoid unnecessary stress during fall of your senior year